Glaucoma: Home & Personal Safety

-With some adjustments, people with low vision can live independently, continue to carry out their daily activities, and take pleasure in their hobbies.
+People with glaucoma can make adjustments to keep living independently, carrying out their daily activities, and taking pleasure in their hobbies.

-Seek help through friends, family, and volunteer groups to implement adaptations that reflect your needs, help you function better in your home, and increase your enjoyment of life.
+Ask friends, family, and volunteer groups for help in implementing adaptations that reflect your needs, help you function better in your home, and increase your enjoyment of life.

 In your home, the general guidelines include: